Nurse Ratched: Character biography

+Patient Dale Harding says Ratched had been an army nurse in the 1930s, as does the nurse who runs the disturbed ward.
 When Randle McMurphy arrives at the hospital, he flouts her rules with impunity and inspires other patients to follow.
 Her attempts to cow him into submission—at first with threats and mild punishments, then with shock therapy—are unsuccessful, serving only to fuel his defiance.

 McMurphy helps organize an unauthorized party late one evening, and they invite two prostitute friends, Sandra and Candy, into the asylum.
 After noticing fellow patient Billy Bibbitt has a crush on Candy, McMurphy encourages her to have sex with him.
 Ratched catches Billy and Candy in the act.
 Furious, she threatens to tell his mother.
 He begs her not to, blaming McMurphy and the other patients for orchestrating the event.

 Ratched sends him to wait in the ward doctor's office as the authorities are called.
 When Dr. Spivey finally arrives, he finds Billy has killed himself.
 When Ratched tells the inmates that "the best thing we can do is to go on with our daily routine", McMurphy attacks her in a fit of rage, nearly strangling her.
 Ratched has McMurphy lobotomized in retribution.
 However, McMurphy's attack leaves Ratched weakened and bruised, and she loses her absolute control over the ward because the patients no longer fear her.